hellotem/enmeitu.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->
 # Welcome to Enmei Tu's homepage!

-## News
-*  For SJTU students who want to participate researches on machine learning and artificial intelligence, please contact me directly with an email titled "SJTU Student Research"

 ## Short Bio
 Enmei obtained his PhD degree from [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/), China in 2014.
 Thereafter, he worked as a postdoc Research Fellow at [Auckland University of Technology (AUT)](https://www.aut.ac.nz/), New Zealand and [Nanyang Technological University (NTU)](https://www.ntu.edu.sg), Singapore, from Jan.
 2015 to Dec.
 2017.
 He has been an assistant professor at SJTU from Jan.
 2018.
 His research interests are semi-supervised learning, manifold learning and neural information processing.